gracematsuoka/cs3110-final-project/INSTALL.md

-For this project's GUI, we are using GTK3.
-To use GTK3 do the following:

-- Install GTK3 on your machine (C library): `brew install gtk+3`
-- Install the GTK3 OCaml package: `opam install lablgtk3`

 To run + build this dune project:

 1. We first need to find what the IP Address of the computer where the server will built is.